-Do not loop the last device in the chain back to the TV.
+• Do not loop the last device in the chain back to the TV.
 When the device chain is looped, the TV may not be able to work with the other devices.

-- Place devices that have only a mechanical (two-position) power switch at the end of the chain or leave the power switch in the On position.
+- Place devices that have only a mechanical (twoposition) power switch at the end of the chain or leave the power switch in the On position.
 When turned Off, IEEE 1394 signals may not be able to pass through the device to other devices. - Place devices with the slowest communication speed at the end of the chain.
 Sometimes the communication speed will be marked near the IEEE 1394 connector with an "S" number.
 The higher the number, the faster the communication speed.
 This TV has a communication speed of S400.
 Devices with slow communication speed can interfere with IEEE 1394 signals from faster devices.
 When using NetCommand to set up a digital recording between a faster device and a slower device, make the slower device the source and make the faster device the recorder. - Do not use an IEEE 1394 cable over 15 feet in length between each device. - This TV is an IEEE 1394a device.
 It can be used with a 1394b system when an IEEE-1394a-to-1394b convertor is used.
 1394b systems are capable of greater distances and multi-room applications.

-DV Camcorder Playback
+DV Camcorder Notes

-- A. When viewing DV camcorders, it is normal for temporary audio and video distortion to occur under conditions such as:

-- Playback start and stop

-- Playback pause

-- Forward or reverse picture search

-- B. Some DV Camcorder models are not compatible with this TV's IEEE 1394 system.
-Because of this, the "New 1394 Device" screen will not appear when the camcorder is connected.
-For playback of incompatible DV camcorders, try S-video with analog audio connections instead.
+- A. When viewing DV camcorders, it is normal for temporary audio and video distortion to occur under conditions such as: - Playback start and stop - Playback pause - Forward or reverse picture search - B. Some DV Camcorder models are not compatible with this TV's IEEE 1394 system and the "New 1394 Device" screen will not appear when the camcorder is connected.
+For playback of incompatible DV camcorders, try S-video and analog audio connections instead. - C. TV Disc cannot record DV video.
+Record DV video on an IEEE 1394 device designed to record DV video.